Azure/MachineLearningNotebooks/how-to-use-azureml/deployment/accelerated-models/finetune-ssd-vgg/README.md

 ### Preparing Training/Validation Data

-The detector understands data in [PASCAL VOC](https://gist.github.com/Prasad9/30900b0ef1375cc7385f4d85135fdb44).
+The detector understands data in [PASCAL VOC](https://gist.github.com/Prasad9/30900b0ef1375cc7385f4d85135fdb44) format.
 Tools like [labelImg](https://github.com/tzutalin/labelImg) produce data in this format.
 See the `examples` subfolder for a sample small dataset.
-In this example we train our detector to recognize gaps between products on a general store shelves with a goal to be able to alert the store manager quickly that re-stocking is necessary.
+In this example we train our detector to recognize gaps between products on shelves in a general store with a goal to be able to alert the store manager quickly that re-stocking is necessary.

 ![](images/annotated.png)

 Each image file needs to have a matching XML file.
-The files should be placed into `JPEGImages` and `Annotations` directories. `check_labelmatch` in `dataset_utils` module will ensure that there are no "orphaned" images or annotations.
-See `sample.jpg` and `sample.xml` (shown above).
+The files should be placed into `JPEGImages` and `Annotations` directories. `check_labelmatch` function in `dataset_utils` module will ensure that there are no "orphaned" images or annotations.
+See [sample.jpg](notebooks/sample.jpg) and [sample.xml](notebooks/sample.xml) for annotations examples (visualization shown above).

 `pascalvoc_to_tfrecords.run` converts images and their annotations into TFRecord format.

-**NOTE**: We expect the dataset to be split into "training" and "validation" parts.
+**NOTE**: We expect the dataset to be split into "training" and "validation" subsets.
 This is done in the notebook by calling `train_test_split` from `sklearn.model`

 ### Fine-tuning and Evaluation